 The 30-credit program lasts one year (three semesters).
-Classes meet every other weekend to accommodate the schedule of working professionals.
+For the in-person program, classes meet every other weekend on Friday and Saturday to accommodate the schedule of working professionals.

 “This program has given me a broader understanding of the law and its application in myriad situations, improved my critical thinking skills and my ability to assess risk, and has helped me to engage in more sophisticated dialogue with in-house general counsel at my employer.”

 — Justin Neville, MLS graduate, human resources manager